How to prepare for Public Administration optional for UPSC?

 Personnel Administration

-- This is a very important section of the paper because questions are being asked on this for the past few years.
+- This is a very important section of the paper because questions have been asked on this for the past few years.

 - You can use Aribam’s book for this section.